1 Organization of the course

 Other compelling evidence that there is no direction to evolution stems from the number of bacterial cells in our body.
 Sender, Fuchs, and Milo (2016) showed that the ratio of the number of bacterial cells to the number of human cells is close to 1.
 A human with a weight of 70kg has \(\pm\) 38 trillion bacterial cells and 30 trillion humane cells.
 Note, that trillion is a thousand billion or 10\(^{12}\)!

-So, all these examples make clear that evolution has no direction.
-For every organism with a higher complexity there also emerge many organisms with lower complexity!
-However, we can view evolution as a creative process that is generating novel life forms that are well adapted to their environment.
+So, all these arguments make clear that evolution has no direction.
+Instead, we can view evolution as a wonderful creative process that is generating novel life forms that are well adapted to their ever changing environment.
+So this insight on evolution invites us to deeply embrace the wealth of diversity, instead.

 The ontogenesis is the development of an organism from a fertilized egg cell up to the adult stage until we eventually die.